 Volunteer- This could be at a show, clinic, fair, Horses Haven or any other equine event.
-Participation of these events are separate points; this item is only for volunteering at the event.
+Participation of these events are separate points, this item is only for volunteering at the event.
+(Cohoctah Park, pre and post fair clean up, Little Red Barn, kitchen duty).

 Therapeutic Riding Program- Participate as a volunteer for the Grand Equestrians Program.
 (5 points each day)